 MUST READ!
 How to Sell T-Shirts Online with No Inventory

 12. Sell Digital Products

-If you take great photos, sell them on iStock –don’t limit yourself to Instagram and Pinterest –get paid!
+If you take great photos, sell them on iStock –don’t limit yourself to only Instagram –get paid!
 Great video footage?
-Sell it on Pond5 (Netflix’s Birdbox bought controversial footage there), or hell.
+Sell it on Pond5 or iStock (Netflix’s Birdbox bought controversial footage there), or hell.
 Make an app.

 You’re not always selling a thing.
 You’re selling the rights for others to use it.

 Beyond being an email capture or an ebook for sale, another way we use Digital Nomad Escape Plan to monetize our blog is through a form that allows our readers to pay what they want.

 We’ve had many, many happy readers opt to pay for it when given the choice.

 We accomplish this with an email-for-download form that’s powered by Gumroad.
 You can take a look at how it works by clicking the button below:

 14. Exclusive Members-Only Content